Skip to main content

 Golden Week (late April–May), cherry blossom season (March–April)

-Business days exclude Friday, Saturday, UAE public holidays, and Japanese public holidays.
-During peak travel seasons and around Golden Week in Japan (late April to early May), the Consulate may experience higher application volumes and the 7-business-day end of the range is more likely.
+Working days exclude weekends, UAE public holidays, and Japanese public holidays.
+During peak travel seasons and around Golden Week in Japan (late April to early May), volumes are higher and processing trends to the longer end of the range; incomplete applications can take longer still.

-OraVisa strongly recommends applying at least three weeks before your departure date.
-The 5-to-7-business-day processing window is an estimate, and any query raised by the Consulate on your application — such as a request for additional documents — resets the clock.
-A three-week lead time provides a safe buffer for first-time applicants.
+OraVisa strongly recommends applying at least three to four weeks before your departure date.
+The processing window is an estimate, and any query raised on your application — such as a request for additional documents — resets the clock.
+A generous lead time provides a safe buffer for first-time applicants.

 Processing Time Tips